I think you’ll agree with me when I say:

 Even as recent as 2020, Sistrix reported in their research that top-ranking sites (where no featured snippets are displayed) generate more than double the number of clicks compared to second-placed websites.

 But, with the growth of Rich Answers, that’s all changing.

 The ‘number one’ organic result is being pushed further and further down the page.
 Click volumes for the ‘top spot’ are falling.

 But just how much are Rich Answers affecting click-through-rates?

-However, it is clear to see how the inclusion (and removal) of a rich snippet answer can affect overall search traffic to a website.
+It is clear to see how the inclusion (and removal) of a rich snippet answer in the SERPs can affect overall search traffic to a website.

 Here’s one example: